How We Assess Manufacturers

 Material connections are stated on every listing.
 If a manufacturer has any business relationship with Inventory Ready beyond a free directory listing, it's disclosed directly on their profile.
 Revenue details are on our How We Get Paid page.

-What disqualifies: Nothing — disclosure is about us, not the manufacturer.
-But undisclosed conflicts on our end would violate our own methodology.
+What disqualifies: Nothing.
+Disclosure is about us, not the manufacturer.
+But undisclosed conflicts on our end would violate our own method.

 6. Abstention